Overview of New Hampshire CPA CPE Requirements

 Other Policies and Exemptions

-A maximum of 60 credit hours may be carried over from one reporting period to the subsequent reporting period.
-Carried hours cannot be used to meet the yearly minimum or ethics requirement.
+Overall, a maximum of 60 credit hours may be carried over from one reporting period to the subsequent reporting period.
+However, carried hours cannot be used to meet the yearly minimum or ethics requirement.

-Individual CPAs who fall into any of the following categories will automatically be considered exempt from continuing professional education requirements for license renewal, provided they offer no services to any parties:
+Individual CPAs in the following categories are exempt from CPE requirements if they provide no services to any parties:

 - Unemployed licensees